SDGforskning/sdg-strings/SDG04_query_topic_WoS.md

 This target is interpreted to cover research about scholarships to students from developing countries and African countries.

 This query consists of 1 phrase.

-#### Phrase 1

 The basic structure is *scholarships + student/education + developing countries/African countries*.

 Scholarships must be used in plural form, as it would otherwise also include "work done by scholars", which would confuse the logic of the search.